Should You Repaint Your Home’s Interior Before Selling? Colors That Win With Buyers

 woman in gray tank top and blue denim jeans sitting on bed

-When choosing colors, stick to light, modern neutrals.
+When choosing colors, light, modern neutrals are the ones to consider the most.
 These shades help buyers visualize their own furniture and decor without distraction.
 Popular options include:

 Soft warm beige (similar to Sherwin-Williams Accessible Beige)